shammika1/Serenity-AI/README.md

 # Serenity AI emotion-based Music Generation Web App

 This is a Flask-based web application that generates music using Serenity deep learning LSTM models developed using TF/Keras.
-The application allows users to generate musical sequences using different pre-trained models and convert them into playable audio.
+The application allows users to generate musical sequences using different models according to a specific emotion and convert them into playable audio.

 ![Alt Text](web-interface.jpeg)